-New staff and governors will receive a mandatory briefing during their induction, which includes the school's child protection and safeguarding policy, behaviour policy including staff behaviour, reporting and recording arrangements, and details for the DSL.
+New staff and governors will receive a mandatory briefing during their induction, which includes the school's child protection and safeguarding policy, behaviour policy, staff behaviour policy, reporting and recording arrangements, and details for the DSL.

-All staff and governors will receive training that is regularly updated.
-The NSSP recommends staff receive annual updates and a detailed programme (either online or face to face) at least every three years.
+All staff, including the head teacher (unless the head teacher is the DSL) and governors will receive training that is regularly updated.
+The NCASP recommends staff receive annual updates and a detailed programme (either online or face to face) at least every three years.